eclipse-ee4j/starter/starter-ui/README.md

 ## Pre-requisites

-- Docker installed or Tomcat 10 installed
+- Docker or a servlet container (e.g. Tomcat) that supports servlet 5.0.

 ## Generate the war